National Directory

 Role: Lead Designer responsible for research, strategy, design, prototyping, and mentoring a junior designer.

-Overview: A one-month proof of concept for a public-facing healthcare provider directory, designed to demonstrate the long-term potential of a national digital resource.
+Overview: A one-month proof of concept exploring untapped opportunities for their existing National Directory of Healthcare pilot, demonstrating the long-term potential of a national digital resource.

 The Challenge

-I led the research, design, and strategy for a one-month proof of concept for the National Directory of Healthcare.
-While the original pilot focused on enabling providers to update their own directory data online, I was tasked with reimagining the product’s potential—envisioning a scalable, public-facing tool that could serve not just providers, but also consumers, healthcare systems, and the broader public.
+While the original pilot focused on enabling providers to update their own directory data online, I was tasked with envisioning the product’s potential—envisioning a scalable, public-facing tool that could serve not just providers, but also consumers, healthcare systems, and the broader public.

 My Role